Article 4 - Procedures & Hearings

 B. Statement on Confidentiality

 1. In some cases, the confidentiality of a reporting party may not be able to be kept.
-In cases where this is requested, the Investigator, CSAO, Dean or designee will take all steps to protect a victim.
+In cases where this is requested, the Investigator, CSSO, Dean or designee will take all steps to protect a victim.

 C. Policy on Student Withdrawals with Pending Disciplinary Action